drummondlab/drummondlab.github.io/team/_posts/2018-07-19-sammy-keyport.md

 Sammy recevied her B.S. in  Molecular Biology in 2016 from [Loyola University Chicago].
 Her undergraduate work explored [microbial community diversity] in wetlands inundated with invasive species.

 Sammy's research utilizes genetics, biochemistry, and computational biology to address the fundamental question: how do cells across the tree of life sense and respond to stress?
-Specifically, her current work explores stress-induced protein condensation as a conserved, adaptive, and tuned response to features of the cellular and organismal environment.
+Specifically, her currernt work explores stress-induced protein condensation as a conserved, adaptive, and tuned response to features of the cellular and organismal environment.
 Sammy's graduate work was supported by the NIH Ruth L. Kirschstein National Research Service Award (NRSA) F31 via the National Institute of Environmental Health Sciences (NIEHS).

 In her free time, Sammy is an assistant editor at the [Illinois Science Council blog], and she watches a lot of [soccer].